kuvivek/native_instruments/README.md

      * Debugger is active!
      * Debugger PIN: 113-909-490

 4) Now run another terminal and execute the curl commands to verify all the Standard HTTP protocols.
+Note: For getting errorcode, from any of the curl command, add -i option, as shown in HEAD request below.

 Since there are no records initially, Hence reporting empty list.